 What is Color Bleed and Why Does It Happen?

 There are three best words to describe color bleeding from experience: it’s inconvenient, frustrating, and avoidable.
 Color bleed occurs when the dyes in some fabrics dissolve and leach out during the washing process, latching onto other garments.
 This typically happens under certain conditions that can often be controlled or prevented.
-The three common causes of color bleed in clothes are:
+The three common causes of color bleed in clothes are:- Hot Water: Using hot water can cause the dye to loosen from the fabric, making it more likely to transfer to other items in the wash.
+This is why many laundry guides recommend washing clothes in cold water to keep colors from running.

-• Poor Quality Dye: Cheaper dyes are less stable and more likely to bleed, especially if they haven’t been set properly during the manufacturing process.
+- Poor Quality Dye: Cheaper dyes are less stable and more likely to bleed, especially if they haven’t been set properly during the manufacturing process.
 This is often the case with bright, vibrant colors like reds and oranges.

-• Fabric Type: Natural fibers like cotton and wool are more absorbent, which means they’re more likely to soak up loose dyes in the wash.
+- Fabric Type: Natural fibers like cotton and wool are more absorbent, which means they’re more likely to soak up loose dyes in the wash.
 On the other hand, synthetic fabrics like polyester are less absorbent but can still release dye under the right (or wrong) conditions.

-• Washing Conditions: Overloading the washing machine or using harsh detergents can increase the chances of colors running.
+- Washing Conditions: Overloading the washing machine or using harsh detergents can increase the chances of colors running.
 Crowded loads mean more friction, which can lead to more dye transfer.
 So properly space your clothes to ensure the water can do its job of diluting and washing away loose dyes.

 Immediate Steps to Take When You Notice Color Bleed